 The surveys were conducted over two days, yielding approximately 80 line-kilometers of data (or equivalent to 640 line-km of sensor data with all 8 sensors), resulting in full 50cm cross-line sensor coverage.
 Data were processed as described above.

-Figure 8 shows the resulting total vertical gradient data for a subset of the area.
+305 Figure 8 shows the resulting total vertical gradient data for a subset of the area.
 In addition to compact anomalies, the map clearly shows periglacial features resulting from a type of permafrost polygon in sloping soft sediment or parallel to a paleoshoreline (Davis, 2001).
-These features are a consequence of transported material with different magnetic properties than the surrounding soil infilling gaps left from melted ice wedges.